Restore The Health Of Your Smile With Osseous Surgery!

 Osseous Surgery in Encino, CA

 Osseous surgery is usually performed when periodontal pockets around a tooth (or teeth) have not responded to other treatments.
 Also known as pocket depth reduction, this procedure is performed in order to create a clean environment around the tooth.
 The goal of osseous surgery is to reduce or eliminate periodontal pocketing and save existing teeth.
 Eliminating pockets around the teeth, or at the very least limiting pocket depth, limits the areas in which harmful bacteria can grow, live, and cause damage to your teeth and your gums.

 Osseous surgery will often be performed when pocket depths have worsened over time or have not responded to other therapies.
 However, you should discuss with Dr. Penhaskashi what treatment is right for your gums and ask any questions you may have.

 Before beginning the procedure, the area will be numbed using local anesthesia.
 An incision with a scalpel or lasers will then be made in the gum tissue around the treatment area.
-The gum is then minimally lifted away from the tooth and the underlying bone so that the dentist has minimal, but adequate direct access to the area.
+The gum is then minimally lifted away from the tooth and the underlying bone so that the dentist has minimal but adequate direct access to the area.
 The surface of the tooth is then thoroughly cleaned of any plaque or tartar buildup.

 Next, the surface of the bone will be smoothed and stimulated.
 Bone grafting or application of biomaterial procedures are sometimes performed if defects in the bone need to be filled and regenerated.

 After the Procedure